10 of the UK’s most famous photographers

 Having spent years as the picture editor of The Sunday Times magazine, Lord Snowdon – or Anthony Charles Robert Armstrong-Jones to his friends – has gained a reputation as one of Britain’s best photographers.
 In 2001, a career retrospective was held in his honour, with pictures from nearly four decades presented.
 Often the first name in photojournalism, Lord Snowdon’s contribution cannot be overlooked.

 Probably best regarded for his sculptors, Andy Goldsworthy’s photography takes inspiration from nature, using mostly natural lighting with very little digital enhancements.
 These shots are often entwined with his sculptures, combining the two pieces of art into one unified work.
 However, he has been known to take commission work, adding a variety of projects to his already stellar catalogue.

-So now you know who to look to for inspiration in your photography!
+Whether you’re taking photographs for personal use or to use as a personalised gift you now know who to look to for inspiration!
 Did we miss anyone or are their people you’d like to add to the list?
 Let us know in the comments.